-One of Mr C's pensions was a final salary scheme, and the transfer to the Carey SIPP was submitted to Carey by CL&P as execution only business.
+One of Mr S's pensions was a final salary scheme, and the transfer to the Carey SIPP was submitted to Carey by CL&P as execution only business.
 In December 2011, Carey had a conference call with CL&P and explained that concern had been raised at a recent AMPS conference regarding Final Salary Transfers to SIPPs and the need for clients to take advice.
 In this call Carey noted that "ordinarily you would not expect more than 5% of FSTVs [final salary transfers] to be execution only and these would only be relevant for suitably qualified individuals such as IFAs, Brokers, Investment Professionals."

 Similarly, in the same conference call in December 2011, Carey agreed with CL&P "that in future cases of FS Transfers would be referred to suitably qualified IFAs for relevant advice and copy of that advice would be provided to Careys for file records."
 It is clear from this agreement that Carey had identified a real risk of consumer detriment where a consumer was transferring from a final salary pension to a SIPP on an execution only basis and that this new requirement was put in place in order to protect consumers from this detriment.
-With this in mind, I think it is fair and reasonable in the circumstances of Mr C's case to conclude that Carey should have applied this requirement before accepting his application from CL&P.
+With this in mind, I think it is fair and reasonable in the circumstances of Mr S's case to conclude that Carey should have applied this requirement before accepting his application from CL&P.

-Although the application forms for Mr C's transfer had been received before December 2011, the transfer did not complete until January 2012, and had certainly not completed by the time Carey became aware that it was unusual to see such business on an execution only basis, and that it should be expected to come only from those who worked in the investment industry.
-It had agreed with CL&P that future final salary transfers would be referred to a suitably qualified IFA for advice and a copy of the suitability report provided to Carey.
-This did not happen in the case of Mr C.
+The application form for Mr S's SIPP had been received on 12 January 2012.
+The various fund transfers were not received until later.
+So Carey processed Mr S's application when it was aware of concerns about final salary pension transfers.
+Carey became aware that it was unusual to see such business on an execution only basis, and that it should be expected to come only from those who worked in the investment industry and that it had agreed with CL&P that future final salary transfers would be referred to a suitably qualified IFA for advice.

-In those circumstances - and particularly given all the other factors listed here - it is not clear why Carey proceeded with Mr C's instructions on an execution only basis and without ensuring he had received suitable advice in accordance with its own recent procedure.
-Although Carey was not able to give advice, and is not expected to have done so, I do expect Carey, in the circumstances, to have been very wary of accepting Mr C's application - particularly given what it had been told at the AMPS conference.
+In those circumstances - and particularly given all the other factors listed here - it is not clear why Carey proceeded with Mr S's instructions on an execution only basis and without ensuring he had received suitable advice in accordance with its own recent procedure.
+Although Carey was not able to give advice, and is not expected to have done so, I do expect Carey, in the circumstances, to have been very wary of accepting Mr S's application - particularly given what it had been told at the AMPS conference.